OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### Definition

-- A queryable store of knowledge;
+- A queryable store of knowledge
 - A classification

 ### Key features

 - Terms are defined
 - Terms are richly annotated:
-    - Textual definitions; references; synonyms, links, cross-references
+    - Textual definitions, references, synonyms, links, cross-references
 - Relationships between terms are defined, allowing logical inference and sophisticated queries as well as graphs
 - Terms are arranged in a classification hierarchy
 - Expressed in a knowledge representation language such as RDFS, OBO, or OWL